sjnam/mpresty/README.md

-mpresty
+Metapost in all browsers
 =======
-A web application for TeX graphics such as metapost or tikz
+A web application for metapost that works in all browsers.

 No more setup for readers.
 It just works.